matomo-org/tracker-proxy/README.md

     What has changed in this code snippet compared to the normal Matomo code?

-    - the secret Matomo URL is now replaced by your website URL (the proxy)
+    - any reference(s) to the secret Matomo URL are now replaced by your website URL (the proxy).
     - `matomo.js` becomes `matomo.php` (or `matomo/matomo.php` if you used the *git* method): matomo.php is the proxy script
-    - the `<noscript>` part of the code at the end is removed, since it is not currently used by Matomo, and it contains the (secret) Matomo URL which you want to hide
+    - make sure to replace `tracked-site-id-here` with your idsite
-    - make sure to replace `trackedsite-id` with your idsite
+    - if the `<noscript>` is present in your tracking code, you can remove it (it contains the secret Matomo URL which you want to hide)

 - paste the modified Matomo Javascript code in the pages you wish to track.